The backbone of medical decision making

 Does this tissue sample contain cancer?
 What can this woman’s blood tell us about her health?
 Is this unborn child developing normally?
 Is this drug effectively stopping the infection?
-Why did this man die?
+Did this man die of COVID–19?

-Medical laboratory scientists are part of a highly-skilled team which works to solve the mysteries, put the pieces of the puzzle together, and answer the critical questions of medicine.
-They play a crucial role in healthcare by providing laboratory tests and interpreting results to enable accurate diagnosis and treatment of patients.
-It’s a life-saving profession!
+Medical laboratory scientists are part of a highly-skilled team that works to solve the mysteries, put the pieces of the puzzle together and answer the critical questions of medicine.
+They play a crucial role in health care by providing laboratory tests and interpreting results to enable accurate diagnosis and treatment of patients.
+It’s a life-saving profession.

 Apply for the Master of Medical Laboratory Science (MMLSc)Apply Now